NCSUSTAT/NCSUSTAT.github.io/_posts/2023-11-28-[7]Simulation and Data Analysis(2).md

       exhibits different behaviors in distinct regions.
   - Weaknesses:
     - Computational Complexity: It can be computationally intensive, especially for high-dimensional data or complex models.
-- PACE (PEnalized Covariance Estimation)
+- PACE (Penalized Covariance Estimation)
   - Strengths:
     - Regularization: Penalized covariance estimation methods, can provide regularization to prevent overfitting and improve generalization to new data.
   - Weaknesses: